airbytehq/airbyte/docs/connector-development/config-based/low-code-cdk-overview.md

 ## Tutorial

-This section a tutorial that will guide you through the end-to-end process of implementing a low-code connector.
+This section is a tutorial that will guide you through the end-to-end process of implementing a low-code connector.

 0. [Getting started](tutorial/0-getting-started.md)
 1. [Creating a source](tutorial/1-create-source.md)